 RIGGING QUALIFICATION TRAINING WITH TOTAL EQUIPMENT TRAINING

-Total Equipment Training provides both OSHA Rigger Qualification and Rigger Certification through the National Commission for the Certification of Crane Operators (NCCCO).
+Total Equipment Training provides both OSHA Rigger Qualification and Rigger Certification through the National Commission for the Certification of Crane Operators (CCO).
 Our knowledgeable staff will help guide you to decide which program best suits your needs.

 The training is designed to provide information, testing, and customized hands-on training to help ensure that participants are properly trained in rigging crane lifts safely and effectively in most situations.
 The hands-on portion of training is about 70% of the total allotted time for training.
 Below is a general training course outline.

 Learn more about the CCO Rigger I Certification

 The Total Equipment Training Rigger class and hands on preparation consists of the following:

 - OSHA and ANSI requirements